Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/5-pandas.md

 # 0             SEA  Seattle
 ```

-And to retrieve a specific column, specify the column name:
+And to retrieve a column, specify the column name:

 ```python
 print(airports['Code'])